-We complement findings from this field experiment by analyzing responses to a survey conducted by Sallie Mae one year after the start of the intervention.
+We complement findings from this field experiment by analyzing responses to a survey conducted by Sallie Mae one year after the start of the intervention, completed by a small subset of borrowers.
 The survey asked participants questions about their FICO Score knowledge and general financial literacy.
 We find that treatment group members were more likely to have accurate knowledge of their own FICO Score, specifically, treatment group members were less likely to overestimate their FICO Score.
 This is consistent with literature on overoptimism and overconfidence (Kahneman and Tversky, 1996; Fischhoff, Slovic and Lichtenstein, 1977; Svenson, 1981) and suggests the intervention may lead to behavior change by allowing people to properly calibrate their creditworthiness.
 In contrast, we find no differences in general financial literacy or the ability to identify actions associated with improving creditworthiness across experimental groups.

 We test whether continued email reminders are necessary to maintain the effects on financial outcomes we observe in the first year of the intervention by using a separate sample - our "discontinued sample" - who only received emails for the first three quarters of the intervention.
 Consistent with an account of limited attention (Bordalo, Gennaioli and Shleifer, 2013; Chetty, Looney and Kroft, 2009; Malmendier and Lee, 2011), reminders have been shown to help people accomplish desired actions such as building savings or managing debt (Cadena and Schoar, 2011; Karlan et al., 2016; Bracha and Meier, 2014).
 However, we find no significant differences in financial outcomes between the main treatment group and the discontinued sample, evaluated a full year after the discontinued sample stopped receiving communications.
+Additionally, we tested whether the content of the message impacted